secorolab/FloorPlan-DSL/README.md

-# Floor Plan DSL
+# FloorPlan DSL

-Floor Plan DSL is a model-driven approach to describe indoor environments.
-The model-driven tool enables developers to model the environment by its components such as spaces, entryways, and other features such as windows and columns; allowing the recreation of real world environments, or the creation of new ones.
+The FloorPlan DSL is a model-driven approach to describe indoor environments.
+This language enables developers to model the environment by its components such as spaces, entryways, and other features such as windows and columns; allowing the re-creation of real world environments, or the creation of new ones.
 The models get transformed into 3D meshes and occupancy grid maps, which can be used to simulate robot navigation tasks in most robot simulators.

 ![image](images/orthographic_projection.png)